veniamin-ilmer/heximal/README.md

 Basically, the two digits are glued together.
 To see what one side looks like on its own, you have to set the other side to one.

-Notice, the digit 4 contains the symbol for divisible by *2*.
+Notice, the digit *4* contains the symbol for divisible by 2.

-Notice, the digit 0 contains the symbol for divisible by *2* and *3*.
+Notice, the digit *0* contains the symbol for divisible by 2 and 3.

-Finally, notice all digits contain the symbol for divisible by *1*.
+Finally, notice all digits contain the symbol for divisible by 1.

-Hence, by looking at the symbol, it is very easy to determine if it is divisible by *2*, *3*, or *10*.
+Hence, by looking at the symbol, it is very easy to determine if it is divisible by 2, 3, or 10 base 6.

-If you want to see what any digit looks like by itself, you'd have to set the other digit to *1*.
+If you want to see what any digit looks like by itself, you'd have to set the other digit to 1.

-If you are wondering why 0 is so complicated looking, understand that this is simply implying that zero is even, and also divides 3.
+If you are wondering why *0* is so complicated looking, understand that this is simply implying that zero is even, and also divides 3.
 Of course 0 would divide all numbers, but from the perspective of the heximal number system, the equivalent number of *6* ends up dividing 2 and 3, so that ends up being the definition for *0*.

 Now that you know how to read it, [here is a handwritten list of numbers / symbols](heximal.jpg).